wallace-df/crypto-testament-contracts/README.md

 # CryptoTestament
-Solidity smart contract for CryptoTestament.
+Solidity smart contract for CryptoTestament with Truffle integration.

 CryptoTestament is a dApp deployed on the RSK network (https://rsk.co/) that allows BTC holders to create digital testaments powered by smart contracts.